fralnz/appim/README.md

 | -i   | Installs the appimage   |
 | -u   | Uninstalls the appimage |

-Note: The name of the desktop entry will be the name of the AppImage, so if you want to rename the application edit the file of the AppImage before installing it.
+**Note**: The name of the desktop entry will be the name of the AppImage, so if you want to rename the application edit the file of the AppImage before installing it.

 **Example**: